Transfer Granting Easement in Gross

 Attach caveator’s consent if required.

 Attachment Type – Supporting Evidence

-The written consent of a registered lessee or mortgagee affecting the servient tenement is required, however the consent of the mortgagee will be implied where the mortgagee has produced the title for the transfer.
+The written consent of a registered lessee or mortgagee affecting the servient tenement is required to be attached.

 Minister's consent is required to be attached where: